CounterCultureLabs/dumpscribe/README.md

 ** Add upstart script
 * Make dumpscript calculate and write timestamp offset to disk when run ** Needs to get the current time from peninfo, calc offset, and write
-* Add command line arguments to dumpscribe and convert_and_organize.py
+* Add command line arguments to dumpscribe
-* Add support for deleting files from the pen
+* Add support for deleting files from the pen (need to reverse-engineer)
 * Get rid of compile warnings related to xmlChar vs. char

 # Requirements